 - Examine exterior corners, making sure the two sides match up exactly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Raleigh for a professional energy assessment at 919-578-4329.